SUI-Components/adevinta-spain-components/components/tool/taskManager/README.md

 })
 ```

 If you do not need to include some specific callback (i.e. `onComplete` or `inError`, just leave it undefined.
-The only mandatory callback is the `start`, as it acts as the `work` entry point)
+The only mandatory callback is the `start` function, as it acts as the `work` entry point)